 October 18, 2019

-With Halloween just around the corner, the season of making
+With Halloween over, the season of making

 I recently spent more time looking for items in my sewing

 room than it would have taken to complete the task at hand.
 Plus, I found

 something I’ve been looking for since spring.

 Here is what I do, ideally starting much earlier than

 October, to get ready for holiday sewing and embroidery.

 If it doesn’t belong there or bring you creative joy, get rid of it.